bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

+* (2/6) HW2 is posted below and due next Friday 2/14.
 * (2/2) Office hours for the semester are posted below.
 The first office hour will be Tuesday after class.
-* (2/1) Normal class resumes this week.
-Homework 2 will be posted on Friday and due the following Friday.

 ## Course information
 This is part two of a graduate course on algebraic topology.
 The main topics will be cohomology, Poincare duality, and homotopy theory.